-Woodturning is an art that was responsible for all the beautiful round wooden objects in our lives for centuries.
+Woodturning is an art that has been responsible for all the beautiful round wooden objects in our lives for centuries.
 Chances are, any piece of wood you’ve ever seen with a smooth round surface has been turned in a lathe.
 While recently our consumerism has raised the demand for repeatable, cheap, machine-made products, this process was all done by hand in the past.
 Now, there is very little demand for one-off woodturning outside of themed tourist towns.
 Slowly, this art is disappearing in many parts of the world, but a few dedicated turners still work hard to create what machines cannot.
+Le Dinh Thang is one such artist.

 The Old Quarter Woodturner